-ClearVPN is an effortless and user-friendly VPN that comes with a wide variety of presets to make often confusing network configurations a thing of the past.
+ClearVPN is an effortless and user-friendly VPN for Mac and iPhone, with a wide variety of presets to make often confusing network configurations a thing of the past.
 First, ClearVPN secures your connection with the industry-standard AES-256 encryption.
 Then, it helps you bypass your ISP and any other geo-restrictions with an extensive list of global servers.
 Finally, it features shortcuts that tailor the whole experience for you in one click.

 So if your Steam won’t launch, here’s what you need to do:

 - Navigate to the All Shortcuts tab

 Now your Steam performance should finally be optimized as well as it can be.